jupyterlab-contrib/jupyter-videochat/README.md

 - a Python package named `jupyter_videochat`, which offers:
   - a `jupyter_server` extension which provides convenient, configurable defaults for rooms on a [JupyterHub]
-  - a JupyterLab _federated extension_ named `jupyter-videochat`
+  - a JupyterLab _pre-built_ or _federated extension_ named `jupyter-videochat`
     - also distributed on [npm]
       - for more about the TypeScript/JS API, see [CONTRIBUTING]
+    - at JupyterLab runtime, three _Plugins_ which can be independently disabled
+      - `jupyterlab-videochat:plugin` which is required by:
+      - `jupyterlab-videochat:rooms-server`
+      - `jupyterlab-videochat:rooms-public`

 [npm]: https://www.npmjs.com/package/jupyterlab-videochat
 [jupyterhub]: https://github.com/jupyterhub/jupyterhub